-- 1) Go to the License Center at https://stonesoftlicenses.forcepoint.com. - 2) In the License Identification field, enter the required code (POL or POS) and click Submit. - The proof-of-license (POL) code identifies a license.
-Later on, this information is shown in the Administration > Licenses branch of the Configuration view in the Management Client. - Forcepoint NGFW appliances also have a proof-of-serial number (POS) that you can find on a label attached to the appliance hardware.
+- 1) Go to https://stonesoftlicenses.forcepoint.com. - 2) In the License Identification field, enter the POL or POS code, as follows. - Proof-of-license (POL) code Identifies the license.
+For previously licensed components, the POL code is shown in the Licenses tree in the Administration Configuration view.